pcafrica/hpc_for_data_science_2023-2024/slides/03/03-performance.md

 Once your code is working reliably, you can start thinking about optimizing it.

-> **Warning:** Always measure the code before you start optimization.
+> <alert>Warning:</alert> Always measure the code before you start optimization.
 Don't base your optimization on theoretical considerations, otherwise you might be surprised.

 Profiling is a key technique in software development used to analyze a program's execution to identify resource-intensive parts.
 It aids in pinpointing performance bottlenecks and provides insights into the runtime behavior of code components.
 Profiling involves various tools that measure aspects such as execution time, function call frequency, and resource usage.
 This process helps developers focus their optimization efforts effectively, enhancing the performance and efficiency of applications, especially in complex systems where issues may not be immediately obvious.